deadlyvipers/dojo_rules/introduction.md

 Introduction
 ==========
-* Give me credit for this exercise, beeoych!
+* Bec de Corbin is a polearm useful for shucking Knights like lobsters.